Frequently Asked Questions

-The Administration of the Standards of Conduct addresses off-campus conduct when the behavior has an adverse impact on the university community.
-The University of California Policies Applying to Campus Activities, Organizations and Students also applies to university-sponsored events, activities, trips, etc. that may occur off-campus.
+The Standards of Conduct addresses off-campus conduct when the behavior has an adverse impact on the university environment.
+The University of California Policies Applying to Campus Activities, Organizations and Students also applies to university-sponsored events, activities, trips, etc. that may occur off campus.

 If a student is notified of a disciplinary violation, do they have the opportunity to defend themselves?

 Yes, every student is afforded the opportunity to explain what happened during the incident and to present additional relevant information through witnesses and other means.